alxklk/Scinc/README.md

 Arrays with compile time known sizes, structs, classes, pointers and references can be used to extend types.
 Struct can contain arrays or other structs, array can contain structs.

+Non capturing lambdas are supported, however not in all contexts: it is possible to init or assign variable or class member with compatible pointer to function type, passing lambda as an argument to a function also possible.

 Major type conversions between base types are supported, however, they can cause extra operations and sometimes buggy or missing.
 It is known issue and author works on fixes and improvements

 `struct`, `class` correspond to their C++ analogs.
 For now, there are some limitations: